drone-runners/drone-runner-kube/content/configuration/services.md

   image: redis
 {{< / highlight >}}

-Service containers are reachable at a hostname identical to the container name.
-In our previous example, the redis container name is _cache_, and can be accessed from the pipeline at `tcp://redis:6379`
+Service containers share the same network as your pipeline steps and can be access at the localhost address.
+In our previous example, the redis container can be accessed from the pipeline at `tcp://127.0.0.1:6379`

 {{< highlight text "linenos=table,hl_lines=9" >}}
 kind: pipeline
-type: docker
+type: kubernetes
 name: default

 steps:
 - name: ping
   image: redis
   commands:
-  - redis-cli -h cache ping
+  - redis-cli -h 127.0.0.1 ping

 services:
 - name: cache